samdanTetteh/Dog-Friendly/README.md

 - Introduce some nice error pages and not rely on toasts.

 # Issues faced
-- Has issues implementing instrumentation tests with *Hilt* but eventually resolved it.
+- Had issues implementing instrumentation tests with *Hilt* but eventually resolved it.